 It is worth noting that MEMS sensors already enjoy a proven track record of success in ocean-bottom cable systems (e.g., SeaRay system, see Archer 2012 and Keggin 2017).
 The first OBN system equipped with 3C MEMS sensors has been introduced very recently and a comparative field test carried out.
 Two lines of 28 ocean-bottom nodes were deployed at shallow depth (20-30 m).
 At each receiver station (spaced 100 m), two nodes were collocated, one equipped with standard 15 Hz 3C geophones, the other with low-noise 3C MEMS.
 A 10 km source line was shot with a 25 m source interval.

-The analysis of this test campaign is still ongoing at the time of redacting this abstract, however, the verticality accuracy of the MEMS data is already clearly superior to that of the geophone data.
-The processing applied for the sensor CRGs presented in figure 1 was limited to sensor de-signature from mV to m.s-1 (for geophones: phase and amplitude compensation for natural frequency, damping and sensitivity; for MEMS: integration from acceleration to velocity and sensitivity compensation).
+The analysis of this test campaign shows that the verticality and vector fidelity accuracies of the MEMS data are clearly superior to those of the geophone data.
+The processing applied for the sensor CRGs presented in figure 1 was limited to sensor designature from mV to m.s-1 (for geophones: phase and amplitude compensation for natural frequency, damping and sensitivity; for MEMS: integration from acceleration to velocity and sensitivity compensation).
 The vertical component (Z) was reconstructed by using the tilt sensor measurement for geophones, and the built-in sensor tilt determination for MEMS.
-Figure 1 displays a sample of a Z CRG after the application of a 16-31 Hz bandpass filter.
-In the difference section, the disappearance of the vertically polarized P waves illustrates the performance of the deterministic sensor designature, while the remaining strong shear wave energy with a 'near' horizontal polarization, and so with the highest sensibility to non-verticality, illustrates a tilt difference between the Z-MEMS and the Z-Geophone.
+Figure 1 displays a sample of a Z CRG after the application of bandpass filters.
+In the difference sections, the disappearance of the vertically polarized P waves illustrates the performance of the deterministic sensor designature.
+Strong energy with a 'near' horizontal polarization (and so with the highest sensibility to non-verticality) can be observed on the geophone CRG, while it is hardly observable on its MEMS counterpart, which confirms a tilt difference between the Z-MEMS and the Z-Geophone.

-Figure 1: Example of CRG in m/s, 16-31 Hz bandpass filter, time window 0.5-2.2 s.
+Figure 1: Example of Z (vertical) CRG in m/s: 16-32 Hz (left) and 64-128 Hz (right) bandpass filter.

 A detailed study of the direct water layer arrival (CRG sample in figure 2, with LMO 1490 m/s) definitively proves the exact verticality of the MEMS and an erroneous one for the geophones.
 As a matter of fact, at long offsets and with small source - water bottom vertical distance of 20 m, the direct P wave should be polarized quasi horizontally, so with negligible Z component.
 As expected, on the MEMS Z data, only interfering patterns of refracted waves are observable.
-This verticality error, observed on all 28 geophone CRGs, indicates that it is not related to an isolated failure of a tilt sensor on a given geophone node; it cannot in addition be corrected by processing means, due to strong interference between the different wave types in a shallow water context.
+Meanwhile, a verticality error is observed on all 28 geophone CRGs, which indicates that it is not related to an isolated failure of a tilt sensor on a given geophone node; it cannot in addition be corrected by processing means, due to strong interference between the different wave types in a shallow water context.
 This interference would also predominate in records acquired with blended acquisition, now a standard acquisition technique in OBN.
-This non-verticality of geophones could also be observed through the presence of high-frequency diffractions at unexpected times (t > 3 s, not displayed).
+This non-verticality of geophones could also be observed through the presence of high-frequency diffractions at unexpected times (t > 3, figure 1).

-Figure 2: Signal envelopes in dB (m/s )for the geophone data (top) and MEMS data (bottom).
+Figure 2: Signal envelopes in dB (m/s) for the geophone data (top) and MEMS data (bottom).
 (X,Y,Z) envelope (left), and (Z) envelope (right).